jonathaneunice/simplere/docs/index.rst

     python3.3 -m easy_install --upgrade simplere

-(You may need to prefix these with "sudo " to authorize installation.)
+(You may need to prefix these with "sudo " to authorize installation.
+In environments without super-user privileges, you may want to use ``pip``'s ``--user`` option, to install only for a single user, rather than system-wide.)